shon-developer/Javascript-Questions-And-Answers/readme.md

 # 6. What is JSON ?

-JSON (Javascript Object Notification) is ai lightweight format that is used for data interchanging.
+JSON (Javascript Object Notification) is a lightweight format that is used for data interchanging.
 It is based on a subset of javascript language in the way Objects are built in Javascript.

 # 7. What are the syntax rules of JSON?